Last Updated on: September 5, 2023

 - Plan your projects, set goals and stick to them

-- For those things you want to do, but can’t right now – put them on a list.
-Keep them safe and review often.
+- For those things you want to do but can’t right now – put them on a list.
+Keep them safe and review them often.
 But don’t do them until you can give them 100%

-- Put all projects on hold, move them off main lists
+- Put all projects on hold, and move them off your main to-do list until you are ready to do them justice.